oddmayo/oddmayo.github.io/_posts/2025-11-01-Audio-Analysis.md

 ## Load audio files

-We use librosa to load the data, in my case I have FLAC files from my purchased albums but you can load MP3 or WAV files as well (I won't judge if you get them through dubious means).
+We use librosa to load the data, in my case I have FLAC files from my purchased albums but you can load MP3 or WAV files as well.
 Setting `sr=None` preserves the native sample rate (typically 44100 Hz for CD-quality audio).

 ``` python
 # Load audio files